 2. You must pack at least one hot water bottle, no matter what the weather forecaster tries to make you believe

 We were very lucky and had glorious sunshine the entire time we were out there.
 The heat had a greenhouse effect in our tent and it became a dry sauna during the day.
 The heat inside that bad boy was intolerable.
 Everything melted.
 My block of shea butter (if you know, you know) became liquid.
-I have never seen that shit before.
+I have never seen that sh*t before.
 Consequently, we thought that the intense heat would, perhaps, remain contained inside the tent – like a storage heater – and provide us with a cosy sleeping environment when bedtime arrived.
 However, after the sun goes down, the world becomes a very cold place.
 This is not to be underestimated.
 We sat around the raging fire pit after our BBQ dinner that first evening, warming our faces, hands and toes.
 The kids melted marshmallows and dipped them into hot chocolate.
 The adults drank Baileys/red wine/rum and coke and warmed our insides with alcohol.
 The longer we were sat out there, the colder the tents became.
 The tents were cold.
 Bloody cold!
-Fucking freezing, to be precise.
+Effing freezing, to be precise.
 We sent the kids to bed and shushed them when they complained of the cold.
 We carried on chatting and laughing and drinking until we were ready for bed.
 We said goodnight to each other and climbed into our bedroom in the wilderness.
-Our tent was fucking freezing!
+Our tent was polar ice cap freezing!
 We had no hot water bottle.
 We were fools.

 3. Bring plastic cups, paper plates and bowls and disposable cutlery as life is too short for washing up